Harmonious Society: New interpretation

-Criticism and satire
+Reactions

 While initially the public's reaction to the idea was positive, over the years "Harmonious Society" has emerged as a euphemism for "stability at all costs," and has garnered its share of critics.
 The government often uses "Harmonious Society" to justify the suppression of dissent and the tight control on information in China.
 Some social commentators have pointed out the irony that in building a "harmonious society" the country has become less just, less equal, and less fair.
 Meanwhile, some of Hu's critics say that application of the "Socialist Harmonious Society" concept has resulted in anything but itself.
 China scholar Cheng Li said that Hu's failure in implementing the Socialist Harmonious Society program has been his "gravest pitfall" during his tenure.
 Critics cite the increased wealth gap, higher internal security budgets, and unprecedented corruption in state-owned industries as evidence that Socialist Harmonious Society has failed in practice.

 River crab

-The term "River crab" (河蟹 (héxiè)) has been adopted as internet slang in Mainland China in reference to Internet censorship.
+The term "River crab" (河蟹 (héxiè)) has been adopted as internet slang in mainland China in reference to Internet censorship.
 The word river crab sounds similar to the word "harmonious" in Mandarin Chinese.
 In addition, the word harmonious can itself also be the placeholder verb for "to censor", most often referring to posts on a forum that have been deleted because of unacceptable content, or the censorship of stories reporting sensitive issues in the press.
 Something that has been censored in this manner is often referred to as having been "harmonized" (被和谐了).